...And the Beast from the Sea: Plot

 Graham goes to the hospital while Molly is in surgery, comforting Walter in the waiting room.
 Even though Graham states he will catch the killer, Walter actually wants him to kill him.
 Lecter is visited by Bloom, who has found out that he hasn't talked to his attorney in a long time and was actually talking to the "Tooth Fairy".
 Crawford shows up and informs them that the hospital will surveil his phone calls in order to identify the killer.
 At home, Dolarhyde hallucinates being beaten by "The Great Red Dragon" for his failure.
 Worried that the Dragon will hurt her, Dolarhyde breaks up with Reba at her lab, although he doesn't express himself well and appears to blame Reba.
 She accepts it but asks him to leave.

 Feeling dejected, Dolarhyde calls Lecter, while Crawford and Bloom are listening nearby.
 Dolarhyde expresses concern that he would return to his house as she appears to like him, and worries the Dragon will kill her.
 Lecter suddenly warns him that "they are listening" and hangs up.
 For his actions, Bloom removes all of Lecter's artwork and privileges, even his toilet.
-The team is also unable to properly find Dolarhyde, as he used Lecter's attorney's ID to make the calls.
+The team is also unable to find Dolarhyde, as he used Lecter's attorney's ID to make the calls.

 Molly finally wakes up from the surgery and talks with Graham, knowing that Lecter sent Dolarhyde after her and Walter.
 She accuses Crawford of insubordination for putting them in danger, but Graham blames himself for letting them alone.
 He then confronts Lecter at his cell, telling him he is tired of him.
-Lecter admits sending Dolarhyde to kill his family and sending him the address and even asks how Molly is.
-Graham realizes that Lecter motivated Dolarhyde by pushing him by "becoming" the Red Dragon, viewing his crimes not as "murdering" but as "changing" the victims.
+Lecter admits sending Dolarhyde to kill his family and sending him the address, and even asks how Molly is.
+Graham realizes that Lecter motivated Dolarhyde into "becoming" the Red Dragon, viewing his crimes not as "murdering" but as "changing" the victims.